Aushera/Video-game-midi-and-dls/README.md

 # Midi-dls-list-from-games
 This list tries to get as many midi's and dls from games as possible.
 TO-DO:
 -rename a lot of filenames
 -convert sf2 to dls
+-complete some games